ritza-co/handbook/docs/style-guide/Style.md

 The first example links too much unnecessary wording.
 In the second example, the link could be to a Wikipedia article explaining what a guide is.
 The third makes it clear that it is a link to the guide that was mentioned.

-## Don't Assume Knowledge

-This can be tricky because, of course, you always have to assume _some_ level of knowledge when writing technical content.
-However, we try avoid assumptions about our reader's skill level.

-* ❌ "Referring back to the server code, it's obvious that we need both a success.html and a cancel.html."
-* ✅ "Referring back to the server code, you may notice it requires both a success.html and a cancel.html."

-## Include User-friendly Code Samples
+### Include user-friendly code samples.

 We want to tell the reader exactly _what_ code needs to go _where_, and make it easy to repeat what we are doing.
 Avoid screenshots of code, and rather present code samples in text, between backtick gates with a language description.

-**Avoid long code snippets**
+### Avoid long code snippets.

 Instead of giving an entire file to copy-paste, break down the code into several steps if possible.

-**Provide a file, if you must**
+### Provide a file, if you must.

 If there's a lot of ‘boilerplate’ code, consider providing the file in a repl and instruct the reader to copy the whole thing as a starting point.
 However, it's preferable to avoid this if you can.

-## Annotate screenshots and use context
+### Annotate screenshots and use context.

-Screenshots are super helpful tools for tutorials, but using them too often or without clarity may just make it harder for the reader to follow your instructions.
+Screenshots are helpful tools for tutorials, but using them too often or without clarity may just make it harder for the reader to follow your instructions.

 * ✅ Use contextual screenshots to help readers navigate whichever platform you are directing them to.
 * ✅ Use a screenshot to demonstrate what your reader should be seeing if they correctly followed your instructions.